Tom Eckert

-Tom Eckert is a former American football player and coach.
+Tom Eckert is an American former football player and coach.
 He served as the head football coach at Northeastern State University in Tahlequah, Oklahoma from 1987 to 2002, compiling a record of 101–71–3.
 During that time, he led his team to the NCAA Division II playoffs in 1999 and 2000.

 Eckert played professional football for one season as a quarterback for the Tulsa Oilers of the Texas Football League in 1966.